 - You can use Tuskfish out of the box without programming knowledge.
 The default configuration provides a blog stream, where your posts are presented in descending chronological order.
 It is quite effective.

 - If you would like to use Tuskfish for another purpose, such as a brochure site, or you want to customise the themes and templates (layout), you will need a basic knowledge of HTML and CSS (and ideally, Bootstrap).

 - To set up custom pages you may need to edit a line or two of PHP code (it's easy and detailed instructions are provided, basically just changing the value of a configuration option here and there).

 - Where Tuskfish really shines is if you are you are comfortable writing simple PHP scripts (and I do mean simple).
 You will find Tuskfish allows you to rapidly build your own custom pages.
-At heart Tuskfish is essentially a standardised data entry tool.
+At heart Tuskfish is essentially a standardised data entry and retrieval tool.
 You just need to decide what content you want to retrieve from the database (edit the query conditions) and how to present it (edit HTML templates to suit your own tastes).